Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 The ACAAI states that if you answer yes to any of these questions, you should speak to a board-certified allergy and asthma doctor before getting the vaccine.

-Keep in mind that there’s a difference between having an allergic reaction to an infused or injectable medication vs. a side effect of the medication.
+Keep in mind that there’s a difference between having an allergic reaction to an infused or injectable medication and a side effect of the medication.

 “We need to determine if a patient has had an anaphylactic reaction to an infused or injected medication.
 They should likely avoid COVID-19 vaccines for now.
 For people with milder reactions, it is more of a risk versus benefit decision-making process,” says Nilanjana Bose, MD, a board-certified rheumatologist with the Rheumatology Center of Houston.